Six Mile Gap to Treasure Island Float

 If you order online, you need to have a printer so you can print a receipt that is good for 15 days.
 They will mail you the actual decal within 10 days.
 We were checked on the North Platte river once.
 You need a separate sticker for each boat you float in Wyoming.
 The money goes to trying to keep invasive species out of Wyoming, which is important.

 Wyoming Inspection: All boats have to stop and be inspected as they enter the state during the summer months.
 That includes canoes and kayaks.
 The inspection stations are only open certain hours, so you will have to plan your trips accordingly.
 This will affect all floats on the North Platte.
 If you plan on driving up 287 to Laramie, then the inspection station is at the Port of Entry, 1 mile south of Laramie.
-If for some reason you can't get to an inspector, the host of this float, Ken Bauer, is an AIS inspector and can inspect your boat at the Six Mile Campground.
+Ken Bauer, who lives in Longmont, is an AIS inspector and can inspect your boat.
+His email is [email protected].
 Just make sure to read the requirements and have a clean boat.

 More information to help you find an inspection station is available at: